Blockchain 20 Dec, 2024

 Dropbox

-Steve Jobs realized the potential of Dropbox and was looking forward to an acquisition, but Drew Houston, Co-Founder and CEO of Dropbox, decided to take the leap of faith.
-He realized that while a lot of cloud-storage services were available, but each had a few problems.
+Steve Jobs recognized the potential of Dropbox and was considering an acquisition.
+Drew Houston, Co-Founder and CEO of Dropbox, chose to take a leap of faith.
+He recognized that although many cloud storage services were available, each had its own set of problems.
 Houston wanted to create safe and secure storage space.

 Dropbox’s MVP launched in 2007 with fundamental features that instantly captured users’ interests and people were directed towards exploiting the platform.
 A simple landing page led to more than 700,000 email addresses of potential customers.